-- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education - Have knowledge of their child's entitlement within the SEND framework - Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decision making processes about special educational provision - Attend regular review meetings to amend My Plans etc.
+- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education. - Have knowledge of their child's entitlement within the SEND framework. - Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decision-making processes about special educational provision. - Attend regular review meetings to amend My Plans etc. These meetings will take place three times a year.